Fast A10 Fusion performance; Works with Apple Pencil; Fun augmented-reality apps; Good battery life

 Jef told me, "The Pencil felt the same with this model as the it did with the iPad Pro.
 The Pencil angles were very accurate for shading, and the line weights were spot on."
 He just wished the Apple Pencil had an eraser on the top.

 Over in the Pages app, I tried out the new Smart Annotation feature, which lets you mark up a document with your feedback and edits and then share it with the creator.
 I could see teachers using this feature, which is in beta now, to help their students.
 The best part is that the comments stay anchored even as you add additional copy around them.

 I still have concerns about the Apple Pencil, including that there's nowhere to store it when you're not using it, which could make it easy to lose unless you have a case with a loop.
+(The newer iPad Pro lets you magnetically attach the Apple Pencil 2 to the device.)
 But overall, it's a great tool, and there are dozens of apps optimized for the Pencil in the App Store.

 Yes, the iPad is about twice as powerful as most other 10-inch Android tablets, but what's the point?
 Augmented reality is one compelling use case for the extra power, and there are several AR apps that are especially neat for students.